Travelling is an absolute joy and a complete stress-buster. But more often than not, the days leading up to your big holiday can get overwhelming.

-- Make your trip hassle-free by calling your debit or credit card and intimating them about your travel plans.
-They will authorise your card for international destinations and this will ensure a smoother travel.
-Your bank will also not suspect of any suspicious activity when you use your card abroad
+2. Make your trip hassle-free by calling your debit or credit card and intimating them about your travel plans.
+They will authorise your card for international destinations and this will ensure smoother travel.
+Your bank will also not suspect any suspicious activity when you use your card abroad

-- Carry US dollars with you, if you are going to a country which accepts it, and also gives a favourable exchange rate (most countries will, but please do your research).
-Since US dollar is pegged in UAE, you wouldn’t end up losing any money in case you have some money left after the trip.
-Prepaid travel cards are also a great option, because the exchange rates are fixed.
+6. Carry US dollars with you, if you are going to a country that accepts it, and also gives a favourable exchange rate (most countries will, but please do your research).
+Since the US dollar is pegged in UAE, you wouldn’t end up losing any money in case you have some money left after the trip.
+Prepaid travel cards are also a great option because the exchange rates are fixed.

-- Before finalising your hotel accommodation, check the location of the hotel in google maps and pick one that is centrally-located.
+9. Before finalising your hotel accommodation, check the location of the hotel on google maps and pick one that is centrally-located.
 This will help you to commute easily to all the attractions.
 You can also install city-guide apps before you travel and plan ahead.